 Once you have submitted this form, a home loan specialist will contact you on the next business day to discuss and advise on the next steps.

 To be eligible for an SBS home loan, you will need to be at least 18 years of age, a NZ citizen or permanent resident, and have a regular income.
-Other lending eligibility and criteria apply, so reach out to SBS for a chat to find out if your circumstances meet these.
+Other lending eligibility and criteria apply, so reach out to SBS for a chat to find out if your circumstances meet the requirements.

 While going through the application process, SBS will ask you to provide the following documentation: